-As the presumptive Democratic presidential candidate in 2020, former U.S. Vice President Joe Biden has presented a plan for combating the COVID pandemic and the recession it’s fueled.
-He also has put forth policies to overhaul the nation’s embattled health care system.
+As the Democratic presidential candidate in 2020, former U.S. Vice President Joe Biden presented a plan for combating the COVID pandemic and the subsequent recession.
+He also proposed policies to overhaul the nation’s embattled health care system.

-Biden’s plan, which often diverges from current policies enacted by President Trump, also targets the global climate crisis, and he’s outlined policies for education, immigration, and housing, as well as taxes, infrastructure, and trade.
+Biden’s plan, which often diverges from policies enacted by President Donald Trump, also targets the global climate crisis.
+He’s outlined policies for education, immigration, and housing, as well as taxes, infrastructure, and trade, too.

-- Biden would make universal health care available to eligible Americans who want it.
+- Biden would make public health care available to eligible Americans who want it.

 - Biden’s plans would likely require tax increases for corporations and individuals, especially those with the highest incomes.

-Biden’s proposed policy platform aims to restore the economy in the shorter term by protecting workers from the pandemic.
+Biden’s pandemic response would restore the economy in the shorter term by protecting workers from the pandemic.
 He'd use the Defense Production Act to produce more of the personal protective equipment (PPE) that safeguards essential workers.

-Biden would require health insurance plans to completely cover COVID-19 testing and vaccines.
-A prospective Pandemic Testing Board would coordinate the nation’s testing efforts, and a proposed Public Health Jobs Corp would do contact tracing.
+Biden's plan calls for free COVID-19 testing and vaccines.
+A prospective Pandemic Testing Board would coordinate testing distribution, and a proposed Public Health Jobs Corp would mobilize 1000,000 people to do contact tracing.
 These are strategies recommended by the Centers for Disease Control and Prevention (CDC) to control the coronavirus.